enormous-rq/icc5flexlm7/README.md

 You can start the license daemon (either using script in above guide or simply `daemon /opt/intel/compiler50/flexlm/lmgrd -c /opt/intel/licenses/license.dat -l /opt/intel/licenses/license.log`)

-You can simply run `icc` and run into the following error:
+Then, go simply run `icc` and run into the following error:

 ```
 % icc